troclaux/notes/networking.md

 - reliable, ordered, error-checked delivery of data
 - works on top of IP

-3-way handshake (connection setup)
+##### 3-way handshake (connection setup)

+1. connection establishment

-1. client sends SYN (Synchronize) packet to server, requesting to start a connection
+- client sends SYN (Synchronize) packet to server, requesting to start a connection
-1. server responds with a SYN-ACK (Synchronize-Acknowledgment)
+- server responds with a SYN-ACK (Synchronize-Acknowledgment)
-1. clients sends final ACK packet to server (Acknowledgment) to confirm
+- clients sends final ACK packet to server (Acknowledgment) to confirm

+2. data trasfer

+- data is split into segments
+- each segment has a sequence number
+- receiver sends ACKs for received data
+- if ACK is not received, sender retransmits

-1. connection established
+3. connection termination

+- either side can initiate a FIN (finish) packet
+- the other side ACKs and optionally sends its own FIN
+- once both sides acknowledge each other's FIN, the connection is closed

-- tcp segment structure
+##### tcp segment structure

 - header
   - source port
   - destination port
   - sequence number
   - checksum (for error-checking)
   - flags (e.g ACK)
   - etc
 - payload (optional data)
   - can be an http request

 #### UDP (User Datagram Protocol)